 Can you get married on a high peak in the Adirondacks?

-Short answer: yes, you can get married on a high peak!
 The summit of an ADK high peak can be the perfect place to say your vows and will give you an incredibly intimate, unforgettable experience.
 As long as you have an officiant and at least one witness, there is no reason you can’t get married on your favorite high peak.

 How to get married on an ADK high peak